rossant/website/content/2015-compiler-data-visualization.md

 These are all the reasons why we've started the [**VisPy project**](http://vispy.org) more than two years ago.
 We wanted to design a high-performance visualization library in Python that would handle massive datasets well, and where 2D and 3D visualization would both be first-class citizens.
 The main idea of VisPy is to leverage the massively parallel graphics card through the OpenGL library for data visualization purposes.

 VisPy now has half a dozen of core contributors and tens of occasional contributors.
-We've also reached the highly-respected milestones of 666 stars on GitHub.
+We've also just reached the highly-respected milestones of 666 stars on GitHub.

 However, I personally consider the project to be still in its infancy.
 There is still a whole lot of work before VisPy gets to a mature and stable state.
 If the [Jupyter developers admit considering the notebook (almost 5 years old, estimated 2 million users) as a "validated MVP" (Minimum Viable Product)](http://blog.jupyter.org/2015/07/07/project-jupyter-computational-narratives-as-the-engine-of-collaborative-data-science/), I can definitely see VisPy as a somewhat solid proof-of-concept/prototype.
 This might sound crazy, but it's really not.
 To give an idea, matplotlib, the state-of-the-art visualization library in Python, is almost 15 years old; Python and OpenGL are about 25 years old; UNIX was developed half a century ago; and so on and so forth.
 We like to consider software as a fast-paced environment, but, in many respects, time scales can be much slower than what we think.